thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 // ...
 ```

-This way our API route is able to receive POST requests from Stripe but also makes sure, only requests sent by Stripe are actually processed.
+This way your API route is able to receive POST requests from Stripe but also makes sure, only requests sent by Stripe are being processed.

 ### Deploy it to the cloud with Vercel